 BE WARY: This is the weakest warranty and the one that is least valuable to the homeowners.
 In the solar industry, many experts will consider the performance warranty to be practically worthless because it’s so hard to successfully claim.
 Not to mention it’s sometimes used as a marketing ploy to give the customer a false sense of confidence, similarly to the term Tier 1.

-*The standard REC N-Peak product warranty is 20 years, however, when installed by an official REC partner (which Electrical Sensations are), there is an additional 5 years, taking it to a total of 25 years product warranty.
+*The standard REC N-Peak product warranty is 20 years, however, when installed by a certified REC Professional (which Electrical Sensations are), there is an additional 5 years, taking it to a total of 25 years product warranty.

 The Bottom Line

-It is the industry standard for solar panels to have a 25-year, 80% output performance warranty.
+It is the industry standard for solar panels to have a 25-year, 80% output performance warranty (the least useful).

 - The performance warranty can be very difficult to claim successfully.